SHRI KRIPALU KUNJ ASHRAM

 The heart of saints is softer than butter.
 Butter melts when heated, but the heart of a saint melts seeing the agonies of others.
 Saints are overcome with compassion for those who ignorantly search for happiness in the material world and as a result get further entangled in the material world.
 They expend tireless efforts in bestowing the 'true knowledge of the self', 'the nature of the world', explaining 'what do we really want in life' and 'how will we get it', on individual souls.

 During the time of Mahaprabhu Chaitanya, there was a Muslim devotee of Shri Radha Krishna.
-His name of Haridas.
-His devotion was so pure and strong that he was highly regarded by the inhabitants of that city.
+His name was Haridas.
+His devotion was so pure and strong that he was highly revered by the inhabitants of that city.
 Some selfish and demonic people could not tolerate his popularity.
 They started spreading false stories about him, accusing him to be an infidel and offender of Islam Dharma.
 Although, the king was a very kind man, yet he was compelled to take action against Haridas due to numerous complaints against him.
+The kings soldiers mercilessly tortured Haridas.
+Eventually he fainted.
+The soldiers considered him to be dead.
+Instead of performing last rites with due respect they drew him in ditch.

 Ratnakar used to kill innocent travelers before looting them of their possessions.
 Once saint Narad was going through the same forest where Ratnakar used to operate his terror activities.
 Ratnakar tried to kill and rob Saint Narad.
 Saint Narad asked him a simple question.